Root Canal Therapy in Glendale, AZ

 - Evaluation and Diagnosis: Our experienced dentist will examine the affected tooth, review your symptoms, and may take X-rays to assess the extent of the infection and damage.
 This step helps in determining if root canal therapy is necessary.

-- Anesthesia: Local anesthesia is administered to numb the area surrounding the affected tooth.
-This ensures that you remain comfortable and pain-free throughout the procedure.
+- Anesthesia: Local anesthesia is administered to numb the affected tooth's surrounding area.
+This process ensures that you remain comfortable and pain-free throughout the procedure.

 - Accessing the Root Canal: An access hole is created in the tooth to reach the infected pulp and root canals.
 This step involves removing any decayed tissue and cleaning the area thoroughly.